 I attribute my success in dental school to my ability to manage stress and multitask.
 Highly refined time management skills, in particular, were of instrumental importance in my ability to succeed in my internship as a general dentist in a multidisciplinary clinic, where I spent two years immediately after graduating.
 Since our patient pool was huge, I am very grateful for the vast hands-on experience I accrued in this position with such a broad diversity of cases.

 My clinical posting in Prosthodontics was something that I found especially rewarding.
 One patient, in particular, stands out in my mind.
 He had an upper single complete denture and a lower partial denture.
 I worked very hard to get the occlusion off.
 I also performed numerous challenging root canals, which further enhanced my confidence in the excellence of my work.
 At this time, I realized I also had a special passion for Endodontics.
 Throughout dental school and my internship, I participated in many dental camps in schools and remote parts of the country.
 My volunteer service is perhaps the most important part of my identity as a dentist.
 As part of a community health program, I led an orthodontics project with a team of four other interns, completing our project on time according to our schedule.
 My attendance at the annual Indian Dental Conference was also an invaluable learning experience; seminars, symposiums, and presentations were given by dental professionals from all over India.
 I also attended the International Trade Fair at the conference, helping to expose me to state-of-the-art dental technology and equipment.
 Being multi-lingual has helped me to communicate well with a wide range of patients and better understand their needs.

-I relax through music and won first prize for the Ikebana competition while in dental school.
-I enjoy cooking and trying out new recipes and I stay fit through tennis.
-My husband is very supportive of my quest to return to dental school here in America.
-Thank you for considering my application.
+I relaxed through music and won first prize in the Ikebana competition while in dental school.
+I enjoy cooking and trying out new recipes, and I stay fit through tennis.
+My husband supports my quest to return to dental school here in America.